 After data processing is complete, users must click the "Go to Modeling" button to open the Modeling tab.
-If users have already done modeling work and returned to the data sheet to make changes, they will receive a message that the data sheet has changed and any prior efforts on the Modeling and Prediction tabs will be erased.
-Users can then choose to move forward to the Modeling tab or return to the data sheet.
+If users have already done modeling work and returned to the data sheet to make changes, they will receive a message that the data sheet has changed and any prior information on the Modeling, Residual, or MLR Prediction tabs will be erased.
+Users can then choose to move forward to the Modeling tab or revert to the previous version of the data sheet prior to making changes.